Everything Apple announced at WWDC 2020

 HomeKit, Apple’s software framework that allows smart home devices to be controlled by Apple devices, is also getting a number of new features.
 Among the fresh tidbits are new facial recognition smarts, which will let homeowners with HomeKit-enabled cameras know if someone they know shows up at their front door — it does this using data from previously tagged subjects in Apple’s Photos app.

-Elsewhere, another interesting new feature that HomeKit will soon enable is adaptive lighting in compatible smart bulbs, which will now be able to automatically change in color throughout the day.
+Elsewhere, another interesting new feature that HomeKit will soon enable is adaptive lighting in compatible smart bulbs, which will now be able to automatically change color throughout the day.

 Read more: Apple announces new HomeKit features